 Sixty-four different sites – many with high rates of child poverty and complex long-term conditions; high proportion of ethnic minorities; 14 care-commissioning groups who demand different quality metrics; and a focus on mental health and community care – not the most remunerative areas in healthcare.

 Yes, according to Dr. Farris Timimi , a cardiologist at Mayo Clinic who is medical director of Mayo Clinic Center for Social Media .
 In fact he goes as far as to say that physicians’ participation in social media is a moral imperative and part of being professional.
 He says that patients are spending time online seeking health information and support and that represents both an opportunity and a moral obligation for providers.

 I skipped breakfast and arrived a good half-hour earlier than the scheduled start time, not wanting to risk being late for my first WHO Expert Consultation.
 When I had received the invitation to participate in developing a framework for Patient and Family engagement several weeks ago, I remember feeling honored.
-I was excited by the prospect of making a contribution at a global level and developing new relationships that could help our hospital continue along our journey of improving safety and transparency (see my earlier blog posts on the start of our safety journey and on disclosing our caesarean section rate).
+I was excited by the prospect of making a contribution at a global level and developing new relationships that could help our hospital continue along our journey of improving safety and transparency (see my earlier blog posts on the start of our safety journey and on disclosing our cesarean section rate).